Glossary Of Massage & Bodywork Terms

 Incall - Massage therapy services performed in the Massage Therapist's office, clinic, or studio.

 Myofascial Release – is a form of bodywork that is manipulative in nature and seeks to rebalance the body by releasing tension in the fascia.
-Long, stretching strokes are utilized to release muscular tension.
+Long, stretching strokes and holds are utilized to release muscular tension.

 On-site Massage - See Chair Massage